The True Story of a Sex Trafficking Survivor

 As Kat shares her harrowing experiences, her ultimate escape, and her passionate efforts to now free other victims, you'll see that not only is sex trafficking happening frighteningly close to home--it's also something that can be stopped.
 Stolen is a warning, a celebration of survival, and a beacon of hope that will inspire you.

 Katariina Rosenblatt, LLM, PhD, is living proof of the promise she heard long ago at a Billy Graham crusade that God would never forsake her.
 Katariina has a PhD in conflict analysis and resolution and an LLM graduate law degree in intercultural human rights, and she works closely with law enforcement agencies such as the FBI and Homeland Security to eliminate human slavery.
-She also founded Stolen Ones--There Is H.O.P.E.
-For Me, Inc., a nonprofit organization dedicated to freeing other victims of human trafficking.
-For more information, visit www.StolenOnes.com.
-She lives in Florida.
+She also founded There Is Hope For Me, Inc. (ThereIsHopeForMe.org), a nonprofit organization dedicated to freeing other victims of human trafficking.
+She lives in Texas.

 Cecil Murphey has written or coauthored more than 130 books, including the bestselling 90 Minutes in Heaven with Don Piper and the autobiography of Franklin Graham, Rebel with a Cause.
 He was a collaborator on the bestseller Gifted Hands with Dr. Ben Carson.
 Cecil resides in Georgia.